 Then, the cells build the structure called blastema, a rounded covering to the wound to collect the newly de-differentiated cells.
 Through time, the structure will then develop into a fully-functional limb, without any sign of the injury or damage.

 There are two major compounds involves in axolotl regeneration process; the p53 and TGF-β1 (Transforming Growth Factor beta one).
-The latter can be found in humans, while the former is found in more than 50% of all human cancers.
-Roy said both genes are conserved highly across species, which means we have copies of these genes as well.
 This makes looking for a connection a good start; when we fully understand how axolotls, and other animals can regenerate, there’s a good chance of transferring that regeneration to other species.

 The Future of Medical Research